writethedocs/www/docs/conf/portland/2018/news/welcome-to-portland.rst

 * `Stoplight <http://stoplight.io/>`_
 * `Stickermule <https://www.stickermule.com/supports/opensource>`_

-We're happy to welcome you all to Portland!
+We're so excited to welcome you all to Portland in just a few days – see you there!

 | The Write the Docs team